CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal-with-windows-2012R2.md

 ![Enter Data Manually](../images/adfs_saml_2012_19.png)

-Enter a display name in order to easily identify this relying party, something like "CenturyLink Cloud Control Portal".
+Enter a display name in order to easily identify this relying party, something like "Lumen Cloud Control Portal".
 Click "Next".
 Select "AD FS Profile", click "Next".
 Click "Next".
 Click "Next".
 At the Configure Identifiers step, enter the following value for "Relying party trust identifier", <code>https://alias.cloudportal.io/SAMLAuth</code>.
-Substitute "alias" with your CenturyLink Cloud Control Portal alias.
+Substitute "alias" with your Lumen Cloud Control Portal alias.
 In this example we will use ccts **Note that ALL values in this address are case-sensitive!** Click "Add", click "Next".
 Ensure "Multi-factor" is set to "disabled", click "Next".
 Ensure "Permit all users" is selected, click "Next".

 ![Configure Identifiers](../images/adfs_saml_2012_20.png)

 Finish the wizard.
-On the last wizard page, click the checkbox to **Open the Edit Claims Rules dialog.** Here is where we define which Active Directory values (claims) map to the SAML attributes sent back to CenturyLink Cloud.
+On the last wizard page, click the checkbox to **Open the Edit Claims Rules dialog.** Here is where we define which Active Directory values (claims) map to the SAML attributes sent back to Lumen Cloud.

 ![Select Rule Template](../images/adfs_saml_2012_21.png)